 RIO TUASIKAL

-As a Chevening scholar, I pursued media studies at Goldsmiths, University of London, where my academic works examined the political economy of media, tech-colonialism nexus, and digital media affordances.
+As a Chevening scholar, I pursued media studies at Goldsmiths, University of London, where I examined state surveillance, the tech-colonialism nexus, and the ethnography of digital platforms.
+I am now looking to pursue a PhD in AI, news, and politics.

 Research & Scholarship